harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 ### Birthdays

 Birthdays can sometimes play a role in StH runs, but the birthday boost is not static across all gifts, or all villagers.
+For example, Louis will get +6 from berries on his birthday, instead of the usual +4, but minerals do not receive any extra birthday boost (they remain +6 for him whether it is his birthday or not).
+A gift could even give less affection on a villager's birthday, like for Gwen, who gets +4 from Hot Milk normally, but only +2 on her birthday.
+So birthdays should be treated entirely separately from normal days for routing purposes.
+A complete set of birthday gift charts can be found here (INSERT LINK).

 ### Ending-specific boosts